FC soldier martyred in suicide attack in Balochistan’s Kalat: interior ministry

-A Frontier Corps (FC) personnel was martyred on Monday in a suicide attack on a convoy in Balochistan’s Kalat district, according to a statement from the interior ministry.
+A Frontier Corps (FC) personnel was martyred on Monday in a suicide attack by a woman bomber on a convoy in Balochistan’s Kalat district, according to an official.

-The attack occurred on the national highway near the Mughalzai area of Kalat, according to a post from the ministry on X.
+A statement from the interior ministry on X said the attack occurred on the national highway near the Mughalzai area of Kalat.

 Interior Minister Mohsin Naqvi paid homage to the slain personnel, Attaullah.
 He extended his sympathy and condolences to the family of the deceased.

-A statement posted on the ministry’s X account said Naqvi ordered that the best medical treatment be provided to what it said were four injured FC personnel in the attack.
+The ministry statement said Naqvi ordered that the best medical treatment be provided to the four injured FC personnel.

 “We appreciate the FC’s eternal sacrifices for the establishment of peace in Balochistan.
 We salute the indelible sacrifices of FC,” the statement quoted him as saying.